 ‘Strange Stone’ in the Soil

-While digging in the soil, the boy saw a "strange stone" reports the Sun.
+While digging in the soil, the boy saw a "strange stone" reported the Sun.
 The stone was buried in the red soil and he dug it up very carefully.
-The Daily Mail reports that ‘‘at first he thought the rock had 'circles' on its surface’’.
+The Daily Mail reported that ‘‘at first he thought the rock had 'circles' on its surface’’.
 His first impression was that it may have been a piece of cement.